COMSOC-Community/comsoc-website/docs/index.md

 How should we go about assigning students to schools, or resident doctors to hospitals?
 Which teams would be formed, which students/doctors and schools/hospitals would team up, if we let everyone decide freely?
 These questions fall under the broad heading of coalition formation.
-The common characteristic of these scenarios is that any valid outcome consists of a partition of the individuals into groups and that individuals have preferences over who else is part of their group.
+The common characteristic of these scenarios is that any valid outcome consists of a partition of the individuals into groups, and that individuals have preferences over who else is part of their group.

 <span class="topics-header lettrine">Opinion<br>Aggregation</span>
 Lastly, COMSOC researchers also study how to aggregate, or merge, conflicting opinions about what is and what is not true in this world.
-Examples include the jury in a trial jointly deciding on a legal question or a panel of experts agreeing on a recommendation regarding a complex policy domain, such as sustainability.
+Examples include the jury in a trial jointly deciding on a legal question, or a panel of experts agreeing on a recommendation regarding a complex policy domain, such as sustainability.
 These are challenging decision scenarios to model and analyse, because the range of reasonable outcomes may be subject to a rich set of constraints encoding interdependencies between different issues.